 Everybody’s doing it—in 2005, only 5% of the US adult population used social media.
 By 2013, that number jumped to 61%, and today, around 72% of US adults use at least one social media site1.
 Among physicians, that number is even higher: 90% of physicians use some form of social media for personal activities and 65% of them use social media sites for professional reasons2—the most popular being YouTube and Twitter.

-In addition, there’s emerging evidence that social media are affecting real-world health outcomes.
+In addition, there’s emerging evidence that digital opinion leaders (DOLs) in pharma are affecting real-world health outcomes.
 More than 72% of US adults have used the Internet to look up health information,3 and a recent survey by the American Osteopathic Association found that “nearly one-third of Americans (32%) have taken an action related to their health…as a result of information they read on social media4.”

 For those of us in healthcare marketing, we know that the game has changed.
 But how do we make ourselves relevant players in this new game?
-We can look beyond the status quo to digital opinion influencers (DOIs) for the answer.
+We can look beyond the status quo to DOLs for the answer.

-There are two types of DOIs in healthcare: healthcare providers (HCPs) and non-HCPs.
-HCPs use social media as a platform to bolster their reputation and offer opinions on new therapies, share presentations from association meetings and congresses, and give advice on patient and disease management.
-These DOIs prefer Twitter and go to closed HCP platforms like SERMO for peer discussion.
-Non-HCPs include patients and caregivers who have turned their personal experience into a mission and generated large followings on a variety of channels, including Instagram, Facebook, and personal blogs.
+DOLs are healthcare providers (HCPs) who use social media as a platform to bolster their reputation and offer opinions on new therapies, share presentations from association meetings and congresses, and give advice on patient and disease management.
+They prefer Twitter and go to closed HCP platforms like SERMO for peer discussion.

 90% of physicians use some form of social media for personal activities and 65% of them use social media sites for professional reasons.

-DOIs emerge from robust online communities presenting opportunities that didn’t exist before social media.
-For example, many DOIs use social media to shine a light on therapeutic areas that are difficult for patients to talk about with their HCPs (eg, sexual and/or mental health).
-HCP or not, DOIs present a challenge—and opportunity—for the status quo.
+DOLs emerge from robust online communities presenting opportunities that didn’t exist before social media.
+For example, many DOLs use social media to shine a light on therapeutic areas that are difficult for patients to talk about with their HCPs (eg, sexual and/or mental health).
+DOLs present a challenge—and opportunity—for the status quo.

 The Status Quo